top of page

 REWARDS & REPRIMANDS

 It is extremely important to reward your dog every time it responds to an order.
 You must set up situations repeatedly for it to learn.
-It is very easy to forget to praise your dog’s good behavior, as it is less noticeable than bad behavior.
-However, you must praise each and every piece of good behavior from your dog.
-If you only punish it when it does something bad and do not remember to praise it every time it listens to you, you will thoroughly confuse your dog.
-Reprimands are important, but praising for good behavior is more important still.
+It is very easy to forget to praise your dog’s good behaviour, as it is less noticeable than bad behaviour.
+However, you must praise each and every piece of good behaviour from your dog.
+If you only punish them when they do something bad and do not remember to praise them every time they listen to you, you will thoroughly confuse your dog.
+Reprimands are important, but praising for good behaviour is more important still.

 PUPPY EXERCISE

-Your puppy should not do too much exercise as its bones are still developing until around 1 year of age, so do not take it on long walks until it is well over 6 months old.
+Your puppy should not do too much exercise as its bones are still developing until around 1 year of age, so do not take them on long walks until they are well over 6 months old.
 Too much exercise can lead to health problems later on in life such as hip dysplasia.
 A puppy will get all the exercise it needs playing in the house or garden.
 When out with your puppy, prefer soft surfaces such as grass rather than hard surfaces such as concrete.
-This is much better for its developing joints.
+This is much better for their developing joints.

 SOCIALISATION